No love for Mandy Moore? See the surprises and snubs from the Emmy nominations

 Now, the snubs that upset us

 Academy folks, how in the world could you leave out Mandy Moore?!
 The "This Is Us" actress consistently delivered week after week in the show's stellar debut season.
-While Moore handled the news like a champ, this is, we think, the most shocking snub this year.
+While Moore handled the news like a champ, this is, we think, Emmy's most shocking snub.

 We were also sad to see the fabulous Sarah Jessica Parker looked over for her terrific work on HBO's freshman comedy "Divorce."
-Same goes for Winona Ryder, who deserved recognition for her spellbinding work on "Stranger Things."
-And no love for Lena Dunham (for best comedy actress) in the final, excellent series of her acclaimed HBO show "Girls"?
+Same goes for Winona Ryder, who deserved recognition for her spellbinding performance on "Stranger Things."
+And no love for Lena Dunham in the final, excellent season of her acclaimed HBO show "Girls"?

 Speaking of HBO, not one nomination for "Game of Thrones"?
 Well, chalk that up to a technicality.
 The beloved HBO dragon drama (and best drama winner for the past two years) was ineligible because of its late start date — a fate that also sidelined "Orphan Black."